mgifford/drupal-security/src/server.rst

 Communications Certificates).
 These certificates contain extra fields that list other common names (domain names) for which that certificate is valid.

 Finally, don't get a server that comes with a server admin control panel.
-It promises to make managing your site easier but present security problems.
+It promises to make managing your site easier but presents security problems.
 There are a number of commercial packages, like cPanel or PLESK, that do make it easier to change settings on your server.
 This seems particularly attractive if less technical users are responsible for server administration.
 In our recent experience with cPanel, it introduced many difficulties in applying many of the suggestions and recommendations described here.
-Because you can't simply disable cPanel, we had to reinstall the site on a new server.
 If you choose a server with one, you will need to experiment with which of the following suggestions you are able to implement.
 Some control panels are also known to overwrite settings when manual changes are made to configuration files.
 It is important to work to minimize the attack surface and since these dashboards are managed through the web, it is yet another point where your server can be compromised.
 Ultimately a control panel could prove convenient both for an administrator and for someone looking to hack into your system.

 2) Immediately After Receiving Root Access
 ------------------------------------------